 Notes: Dashed curves show the financial constraint condition (9) for two levels of the financial constraint λ_m , where the higher blue constraint is less binding.
-The elasticity of substitution is $\sigma>2$ so that the price markup over marginal $\cot\mu-1<1$.
+The elasticity of substitution is $\sigma > 2$ so that the price markup over marginal $\cot \mu - 1 < 1$.
 Solid schedules, with their two parts given by (15) and (16), show a resident's condition of indifference between entrepreneurship and worker status, determining firm entry.
 In the left panel, we consider an asymmetric case where different labor supplies happen to equalize wages between the municipalities despite different λ_m .
-The dark-blue shaded area depicts the entrepreneurial ideas (φ , z) that are financially unconstrained in a municipality with the blue level of the financial constraint but constrained in a municipality with the black level; and the light-blue area depicts the ideas for which entry occurs in a municipality with the blue level of the financial constraint but not in a municipality with the black level.
-In the right panel, we consider a symmetric case where labor supplies are the same in the blue municipality before and after the change in λ_m .
+The dark-blue shaded area depicts the entrepreneurial ideas (φ, z) that are financially unconstrained in a municipality with the blue level of the financial constraint but constrained in a municipality with the black level; and the light-blue area depicts the ideas for which entry occurs in a municipality with the blue level of the financial constraint but not in a municipality before and after the change in λ_m .
 The gray schedules show the blue municipality prior to alleviation of its financial constraint.
 A less binding financial constraint in the blue municipality raises local labor demand and, for given labor supply, the entry threshold φ_m .